BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 -   Pain\_Y = 24
 -   Pain\_Z = 25

-### How to Edit
+### How to Edit - Finding the Right Components

 #### FINALLY.

 You've arrived at how to edit the Dialog Timeline files!
+This tab will cover basic information on how to navigate the files, to find the effect components you'd like to edit.
+The How to Edit - Adding to the Timeline tab will cover how to add new dialogue and cinematics to a file, and The How to Edit - Effect Components tab will cover how to edit specific effect components.
+You'll need to know what you're looking for before you do either, though!

+So, let's get started!

 #### Finding the right effect components